Don’t Believe These 7 Student Loan Myths

 Student loans can be a constant source of stress and confusion for many borrowers.
 Extensive media coverage has created a lot of uncertainty, giving rise to pervasive misperceptions about loan repayment.
 It’s made worse by the fact that servicers aren’t required to tell their clients about all repayment options, so many borrowers are simply in the dark when making decisions that will affect their financial future.

-To ensure borrowers are clear on what’s fact and fiction, it’s time to dispel these seven common myths:
+To ensure borrowers are clear on what’s fact and fiction, it’s time to address these seven common student loan myths:

 - Public Service Loan Forgiveness is available to borrowers who work full-time for the government or qualifying nonprofit organization, but only after they make 120 qualifying payments.